BytecodeAgency/Coding-Standards/README.md

 # Javascript

 * If possible, use vanilla Javascript.
 Don't add jQuery just for a simple DOM manipulation or a simple API call
-* Use Yarn as a package manager: [it's better than NPM](https://www.sitepoint.com/yarn-vs-npm/).
+* Use Yarn as a package manager: [it's better than NPM](https://www.sitepoint.com/yarn-vs-npm/)
-* The usage of Typescript is encouraged
+* The usage of Typescript is encouraged to ensure type safety
 * For linting, use ESLint.
 You're allowed to use modules on top of ESLint like [Prettier](https://prettier.io/)
 * Write your code in ESNext/ES6+, and transpile using Babel to ES5 because Internet Explorer :pensive:
 * Before adding a library, discuss with your superior